ChanSuri/GymGenius/Temperature optimization and energy efficiency/README.md

   - Lower Threshold: 24°C

 ## Shutdown and Cleanup
-When the service is stopped the signal handler will ensure that the MQTT client disconnects cleanly and the service is properly stopped.
+When the service is stopped the signal handler will ensure that the MQTT client disconnects cleanly, the microservice delete its registration calling the `delete_service` function, and the service is properly stopped.